colindean/talks/make_python_devex/presentation.md

 We've since moved to containerized deployments, even for our Spark jobs.
-It's lovely no longer to be stuck on Python 3.7 as we were until last year.
+It's lovely no longer to be stuck on an early 3.7 patch as we were until 2024.
+Now, we'll be racing to get off of 3.10 this year.
 :::

 [faster-python]: https://pythonspeed.com/articles/faster-python/